wp-plugins/awesome-weather/readme.txt

 Changed API endpoints.
 Might not find weather without update.

 == Changelog ==

+= 1.3.1 =
+* Added setting for color override
+* Added URL param to clear transient cache '?clear_awesome_widget'
+* Added new translations for the days of the week in the extended forecast
+* Improved caching support
+* Ability to add inline styles to the widget shortcode

 = 1.3 =
 * Upgraded to most recent OpenWeatherMap APIS